 The Hero of Athens

 Unfortunately, reaching Athens didn’t mean the end of Theseus’ struggles.
-On the contrary, his journey around the Gulf was just a prelude for the dangers that lay ahead.
+On the contrary, his journey around the Gulf was just a prelude to the dangers that lay ahead.

 The Unwelcome Heir